Bed & Breakfast

 Queen sized maple beds handcrafted by the carpenters at Gat Creek.

 Bedside lamps for nighttime reading.
-No overhead lights are needed in your cabin retreat.
+No overhead glare in your cabin retreat.

 Bedding and Towels